Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 * Dots may give you marginal performance gains but probably not worth the effort
 * When Python 3 is better than Python 2, it is MUCH better

+As a long time Py27 user and only occassionally a Python 3 user, this experiment got me much more excited about Python 3.
+Yes, I know Python 3 is the future but now I have something tangible to grasp on to - proof that aspects are indeed speedier and can lead to faster code.
+If nothing else, having conducted my own experiments has provided me the catalyst to finally make the transition.

 In sum, this was a fun project that got me thinking.
-There are so many avenues left unexplored and this project raised so many more questions than it answered, yet I feel much more confident in the prowess of Python 3 now.
+There are so many avenues left unexplored and this project raised many more questions than it answered for me, yet I feel much more confident in the prowess of Python 3 now.

 As always, I hope you found this enlightening, entertaining, or both.
 If you have questions, comments, or feedback, feel free to ping me.